 Send an email to the Killam Program (email@example.com) requesting a username, password and personal identification number (PIN).
 You will need these to access the online application form, which you must use to apply

 A completed application will consist of the following

 1. A completed online application form, including:

-Western must authorize final submissions in advance of the Canada Council deadline of Monday, May 15, 2017.
-As such, draft application packages must be submitted online for institutional approval by Monday, May 1, 2017.
-If your application is approved, you must then submit your supporting documents.
+Western must authorize final submissions in advance of the Canada Council deadline of Wednesday, May 15, 2019.
+As such, draft application packages must be submitted online for institutional approval by Monday, May 6, 2019.
+If your application is approved, you must submit your supporting documents.
 The Canada Council for the Arts will not accept supporting documents postmarked after May 15, 2019.